 A list of the items that are covered by the insurance.

-Licensed Conveyancer - is a legal professional specialising in property law.
+Licensed Conveyancer: A legal professional specialising in property law.
 The role of a licensed conveyancer is similar to that of a solicitor dealing with a property transaction.
 They will have been trained by the Council of Licensed Conveyancers.

-Loan-to-value – Also 'LTV', this represents the size of the mortgage as a percentage of the valuation of the property.
+Loan-to-value (LTV): The size of the mortgage as a percentage of the valuation of the property.